Home

 Don't water them during this time.
 At the end of the week, dig them up and brush the soil off of them.

-out to dry for a couple of weeks.
-Leave the tops on and braid for together for storage.
+Do not wash the dirt from the vegetable.
+Lay them out to dry for a couple of weeks in a warm, airy place, out of rain and direct sunlight.
+Leave the tops on to use in braiding together for storage.
 If you choose to cut off the tops,

 leave a short stub.
 Onions with the tops cut off should be placed in mesh bags or old pantyhose for storage.